 How CIVAC supports AGG and HinSchG compliance

-CIVAC operates a combined complaints platform that meets both Section 13 AGG and Section 2 HinSchG.
+CIVAC operates a combined complaints platform that serves both Section 13 AGG and the HinSchG.
 Reporters select the relevant channel through an intake wizard and the system routes the case to the AGG complaints office or the HinSchG case team accordingly.
 Anonymous intake is supported with end-to-end encryption and two-way anonymous dialogue.
-Case handling enforces the seven-day acknowledgement and three-month feedback under Section 17 HinSchG.
+Case handling creates the seven-day acknowledgement and the three-month feedback under Section 17 HinSchG as dated tasks, so no deadline passes unnoticed.

 Frequently asked questions